Former Canadian Prime Minister Brian Mulroney, who forged closer ties with US, has died at 84

 Mulroney also irked Canadians by failing to unite the country’s then bickering provinces and resolve French-speaking Quebec’s desire for special status in the constitution, eventually leading to what would become a referendum on Quebec separation after he left office.
 The Quebec separatists lost a narrow vote.

-Hired as a labor lawyer by Montreal’s largest law firm, Ogilvy Renault, he later became the president of the Iron Ore Company of Canada, a subsidiary of Cleveland-based Hanna Mining.
+Hired as a labor lawyer by Montreal’s largest law firm, he later became the president of the Iron Ore Company of Canada, a subsidiary of Cleveland-based Hanna Mining.

+In 1972, he met a bikini-clad Mila Pivnicki by the pool at the Mount Royal Tennis Club.
+She was 14 years his junior.
+She would become his wife at age 19, and was one of his most trusted advisers.

-Mulroney leaves behind wife Mila Mulroney and four children: Caroline, Ben, Mark and Nicolas.
+Mulroney leaves behind wife Mila and four children: Caroline, Ben, Mark and Nicolas.